How to start a fish and chips shop

 Below is a checklist of the equipment you will need to ensure the smooth running of your fish and chip shop:

-• Large fridges – for keeping fish fresh.
-These range in sizes depending on your needs
+• Large fridges: for keeping fish fresh.
+These range in size depending on your needs

-• Storage freezer – a large storage freezer is essential for all the fresh fish and other produce you’ll need to keep backed up
+• Storage freezer: a large storage freezer is essential for all the fresh fish and other produce you’ll need to keep on hand

-This is not an exhaustive list but is a good jumping off point.
-If you are buying a fish and chip shop then it may already have most of the essential equipment.
-Always make sure equipment is clean, maintained and safe.
+This is not an exhaustive list, but it is a good starting point.
+If you are buying a fish and chip shop, then it may already have most of the essential equipment.
+Always make sure that equipment is clean, has been well-maintained and is safe.

-Remember also, that you will have ongoing utilities costs such as energy and boiler maintenance.
+Also, remember that you will have ongoing utility costs such as energy and boiler maintenance.
 You may find it useful to use our business energy comparison page and our guide to commercial boilers to help you make informed choices.

 Disposing of fryer oil